Kevin Ortega (footballer)

-Kevin Ariel Ortega Mercado (born 4 January 2002) is a Mexican professional footballer who plays for Atlético Ottawa in the Canadian Premier League, on loan from Atlético San Luis in Liga MX.
+Kevin Ariel Ortega Mercado (born 4 January 2002) is a Mexican professional footballer who plays for Liga MX club Atlético San Luis.

 Early life

 In 2015, Ortega joined the Pachuca youth system at the U13 level.

 Club career

 On 7 November 2020, Ortega made his Liga MX debut for Pachuca starting the match against Necaxa, as Pachuca was missing 14 players due to the COVID-19 illness.

 In July 2021, Ortega signed with Monterrey.
 He would also play with the side's second team Raya2 Expansión in the Liga de Expansión MX.

 In January 2024, he joined Atlético San Luis.
 He also played with the side's U23 team, winning the U-23 Apertura Championship in December 2024.
 In March 2025, he was loaned to Atlético Ottawa in the Canadian Premier League for the remainder of 2025.

 International career

 Ortega played with the Mexico U15 and Mexico U17 teams.